bobmanary/pug-angularjs-templates-brunch/README.md

-# Compile templates in an AngularJS module as a Brunch plugin
+# Compile Pug templates in an AngularJS module as a Brunch plugin

 For each template, wrap around in a shared AngularJS module called `templates` by default with each template file's path as the template URL.